mithalouni/roma/ALERTS_SETUP.md

 For issues or questions:
 - Check Edge Function logs in Supabase Dashboard
 - Review this documentation
-- Check Resend delivery logs
+- Check Maileroo delivery logs at https://maileroo.com/dashboard
 - Verify all API keys are correct